-We run two book clubs for children once a month on Saturday mornings from September to June.
+We run three book clubs for children once a month on Saturday mornings from September to June.

 Olly, Stevie and Bird have just had a very special delivery.
 It’s a machine that has a name, can speak and is able to print ANYTHING they want it to.
 How about a never-ending supply of sweets and a cool swimming pool in the shed for starters?

 But is getting everything you’ve wished for all it’s cracked up to be?

 Mila has a gift.
 She can read a room, a person, a situation- and tell if you’t=re happy, or pregnant or having an affair.
 When her father’s best friend, Matthew, goes missing, Mila joins in the search.
 She sees clues no one else notices, facts everyone else overlooks.

 But the answers refuse to line up and Matthew refuses to be found.
 Is there somehing Mila has missed?
 Something closer to home than she ever imagines?